akashgajendra/Molecular-Manufacturing-Quality-Hub/README.md

 # HelixGuard — Molecular Manufacturing Quality Hub

 HelixGuard is a distributed, microservices-based platform for high-throughput biological validation and quality control.

-Built to handle the high-concurrency demands of modern biotechnology, the platform orchestrates a decentralized fleet of specialized worker services to automate molecular verification workflows.
+I've built it to handle the high-concurrency demands of the biotech environment, the platform orchestrates a decentralized fleet of specialized worker services to automate molecular verification workflows.
 It serves as a proof-of-concept for replacing fragmented, manual QC processes with a unified, scalable, data-driven pipeline.

 ## Application Workflow